ibmresilient/resilient-community-apps/fn_webex/README.md

 ---
 ## Function - Webex: Create Team
-A function to create Webex teams
+A function to create a Webex Team from an incident or a task.
+The Team that is created using this function is automatically assigned with a room.
+It also has the ability to include all incident or task members and add additonal members to the team or room using the additional attendees field.

 ![screenshot: workflow-create-webex-team ](./doc/screenshots/workflow_create_teams.png)